I've almost always battled with depression; but anxiety, that was new to me, about 10 years ago.

-It pretty much went down hill from there.
+It pretty much went downhill from there.

 Sure I was happy that I had a beautiful little man, but my life was just about to be a huge struggle.
 His bio father walked out on us, I lost my job, had to move back in with my parents.
 Met a guy a few years later, got pregnant again, and he walked out also, lost another job, moved back in with my mother.

-It didn't get really bad until 2013 when I found out my husband and I were about to have our first baby together.
+It didn't get really bad until 2013 when I found out my husband and I was about to have our first baby together.
 A few weeks later we found out that the baby wasn't thriving and that I was in the beginning stages of miscarrying.
 After 4 days of intense pain, horrible bleeding, I couldn't deal with it anymore and headed into the WORSE emergency room visit EVER!
-Everything just spiraled into anxiety nightmare from there.
+Everything just spiraled into an anxiety nightmare from there.